braglin/MyFakeToast/README.md

 # :bread: MyFakeToast :bread:

-A JQuery plugin to show a "toast like" popup message to be used in HTML application.
+A JS plugin to show a "toast like" popup message to be used in HTML application.

 [DEMO](https://codepen.io/fabiobraglin/pen/XaveJy/)
 <br><br>